 Demonstrative pronouns (this one, that one, the one[s], these, those) refer to a previously-mentioned noun in a sentence.
 Spanish demonstrative pronouns are more complicated than their English counterparts, because there are three different sets and because they must agree in gender and number with the noun they replace.

 A direct object is a noun, whether person or thing, that someone or something acts upon.
 In the simplest sentences, the direct object directly follows the verb, so it’s very easy to see the effect that the verb has on the noun.

 Food is a necessity, and can also be a source of great pleasure.
-Being able to talk about Spanish food will come in handy while shopping, dining, traveling, and entertaining friends, so check out this lesson about French food, including the basic food groups and related vocabulary. ¡Buen provecho!
+Being able to talk about Spanish food will come in handy while shopping, dining, traveling, and entertaining friends, so check out this vocab list for Spanish food, including the basic food groups and related verbs. ¡Buen provecho!